Action Point

-Action Point is a 2018 American comedy film directed by Tim Kirkby and starring Johnny Knoxville and Chris Pontius, both of whom had worked together on Jackass.
+Action Point is a 2018 American slapstick comedy film directed by Tim Kirkby and starring Johnny Knoxville and Chris Pontius, both of whom had worked together on Jackass.
 Knoxville was inspired to make the film after seeing Matt Robertson's 2013 short documentary The Most Insane Amusement Park Ever, about Action Park, a theme park in New Jersey which was notorious for its poorly designed, unsafe rides, in addition to employing underaged, undertrained and often intoxicated staff.

+Set in the early 1980s, the film follows D.C.
+Carver, a daredevil who owns a low-rent, out-of-control amusement park Action Point with dangerous rides.
+D.C. and his crew must save the park from the loan officer Knoblach who plans on selling his land for foreclosure.

 As with Bad Grandpa, a previous film by Knoxville, Action Point features traditional Jackass-style stunts connected by a fictional narrative.
-It was released in the United States on June 1, 2018 by Paramount Pictures.
+It was released in the United States on June 1, 2018, by Paramount Pictures.
 It underperformed at the box office, grossing $5.1 million against its $19 million budget and received mostly negative reviews from critics, who called the film "boring, by-the-numbers and deflated."

 Plot

-Several years ago, D.C. was the owner of Action Point, a low-rent amusement park with numerous safety hazards; regardless, the park was popular with the youth due to it being the only amusement park in the area.
-However, a new amusement park named 7 Parks opens up one day and begins to draw customers away from Action Point.
+In the early 1980s, D.C.
+Carver is the owner of Action Point, a low-rent amusement park with numerous safety hazards; regardless, due to being the only amusement park in the area, it is popular with the youth.
+However, a new amusement park, 7 Parks, opens and begins to draw customers away from Action Point.
 D.C. is also pressured by his loan officer Knoblach into selling his land due to his failure to pay off a $100,000 loan.
-Meanwhile, his estranged teenage daughter Boogie comes to visit and begins to help around the park as a summer job.
+Meanwhile, his estranged teenage daughter Boogie comes to visit and helps around the park as a summer job.

 One night, D.C. and his staff break into 7 Parks to observe and sabotage the park, but are nearly caught.
 D.C. realizes that he needs to come up with something big to compete, eventually deciding that they need to start promoting Action Point as a park about what patrons can do, whereas 7 Parks is about what they can't do.
-He then decides to remove all the safety measures from the rides in an attempt to make the park stand out, causing several people - including himself - to be seriously injured.
+He then decides to remove all the safety measures from the rides in an attempt to make the park stand out, causing several people – including himself – to be seriously injured.
 Boogie also confesses to park lifeguard Benny that the true purpose of her visit is to get D.C. to sign papers that would allow her mother's boyfriend to become her legal guardian.

 As a publicity stunt, D.C. and the staff interrupt a local TV broadcast promoting the park which draws in customers, but sends the park into chaos due to the lack of proper rules and regulations.
-At Boogie's advice, D.C opens up a section for kids, but it is poorly designed causing her to inform legal authorities who then shut the park down.
+At Boogie's advice, D.C opens up a section for kids, but it is poorly designed, causing her to inform legal authorities who then shut the park down.